 While there are no prerequisites for the certification, Scaled Agile recommends attendees have familiarity with Agile concepts and principles, an awareness of Scrum, Kanban, and Extreme Programming (XP), and working knowledge of software and hardware development processes.
 All course attendees get a printed workbook, preparation and eligibility to take the SAFe Scrum Master (SSM) exam, a one-year membership to the SAFe Community Platform, and a certificate of completion.

 In addition to providing dedicated training in managing large teams across multiple departments, Scrum master certification shows employers that an individual has the experience and skills to successfully lead Agile teams.
 The certification also gives the Scrum master an edge over their counterparts and increases their earning potential.

 What Does a Scrum Master Certification Include?

-Note that Scrum master training is separate from a Scrum master exam.
-CSM training typically takes place in two, eight-hour sessions over two days or three, three-hour sessions over three days.
-Training is often available online in addition to onsite.
+Note that Scrum Master training is separate from a Scrum Master exam.
+CSM training typically takes place over two or three days, with each day lasting anywhere from 4 to 8.5 hrs Training is often available online in addition to on site.

 Although Scrum training is required in order to take the CSM exam, there are no prerequisites to take the PSM certification exam.
 Agile and SAFe Scrum certification prerequisites can be found in the reviews of the Project Management Institute and Scaled Agile.